julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

 However, there's nothing to prevent another user to start the same :program:`scen2_hci` on his console, as required in
 |Req 23 abbr|.

-All the other requirements are about automatic behaviour and there's no |Supervisor| function for that.
+All the other requirements are about operational status, staged start sequence and automatic behaviour and there's no
-It would require software dedicated development to satisfy them.
+|Supervisor| function for that.
+It would require dedicated software development to satisfy them.
 Or |Supvisors| may be used, which is the point of the next section.